Skip to Content

 Importance of Clean Feeders and Storage

-• Remove wet or moldy seed immediately
+• Remove wet seed immediately for effective moisture control

 Seasonal Considerations for Bird Feeding